Czech president Milos Zeman taken to hospital, reports say

 Both of ANO’s current coalition partners, the Social Democrats and maverick Communists, failed to win any seats for the first time since the split of Czechoslovakia in 1993.

-The surprise defeat could see a new coalition taking power.
-A five party alliance announced shortly after the results that they had signed a memorandum of their will to govern together.
+ANO’s surprise defeat could see a new coalition taking power.
+A five party alliance announced shortly after the election results that they had signed a memorandum of their will to govern together.

 This alliance is made up of the Together coalition, which comprises of the Civic Democrats, Christian Democrats and Top 09, and a coalition between the Pirate Party and Stan party.